Moons of the Year

 Because of the Sun’s gravitational pull, all the planets orbit around it in a single plane.
 Essentially, our solar system is flat!
 From Earth, all other planets, the Moon, the zodiac constellations, and the Sun, appear to rise in the east at night and set in the west.
 This is called the line of the ecliptic.
 The Moon isn’t perfectly matched up with the line of the ecliptic- it’s about 5 degrees off.

 Just like the planets rotate on an axis and orbit around the sun, the moon rotates on its axis and orbits around the Earth.
 One popular moon myth is that there’s a “dark” side of the moon that humans never see.
 And to be fair, it’s partially true!
-Because the moon is tidally locked with the earth, it rotates once with each orbit it completes.
-So from where you are on Earth, you will see only one side of the moon.
-If you went somewhere else, you’d see a different “side”.
+Because the moon is tidally locked with the Earth, it rotates once with each orbit it completes.
+In other words, the same side always faces the Earth even if that side isn’t always dark.

 It takes the Moon 27.3 earth days to complete one revolution, or orbit, around the Earth.
 This consistent cycle is what makes it such a good calendar!
 The cycle can even be broken down into smaller units, based on the eight major moon phases.
 These phases occur because the Moon cannot generate its own light, it reflects light from the sun.
 So its position relative to Earth and the Sun determines how much of the Moon’s surface is visible to us.
 As the moon orbits in a counter-clockwise direction around Earth, it will appear to grow for two weeks, and then appear to shrink for two weeks.
 These periods are called waxing and waning.